 The best Shishito Peppers recipe you will ever try.
 Gujarati Athela Marcha(Pickled Chili) inspired Instant Shishito Pepper Pickle.
 Blistered Shishito Peppers pickled in Yellow split Mustard seeds, Turmeric and Lemon.

 Athela Marcha(Pickled Chili Peppers) is my childhood favorite Gujarati condiment.
-Summer is a peak season for mildly spicy green chili produced in Gujarat.
-Every household in our society(block) in India would prepare Athela Marcha(Pickled Peppers) during summer every year.
+Indian winter is a peak season for mildly spicy green chili produced in Gujarat.
+Every household in our society(block) in India would prepare Athela Marcha(Pickled Peppers) during winter every year.

 Our neighbor in India has a large farm that produces mildly spicy green Chilies(Mora Marcha).
 These long, vibrant green and crispy chilies are perfect for pickling.
 Every year, our neighbor would prepare chili pickles with at least 10 kg(appx.
 22 pounds) of fresh green chilies and transfer them into jars.
 One of the jars would always make it to our home.
 Gujaratis love sharing food :).

 I tried shishito peppers for the first time and fell in love with them.
 I haven't been able to find mild green chilies similar to the ones I grew up eating in India.
 Shishito peppers took over social media so I had to try these most raved-about chilies.
 I surely wasn't disappointed.
 We found a match, you guys ;).